-The console type and how these console types are connected to the Altix 4700 servers is determined by what console option is chosen.
+The console type and how these console types are connected to the Altix 450 servers is determined by what console option is chosen.

-If you have an Altix 4700 server and wish to use a "dumb terminal", you can connect the terminal via a serial cable to the (DB-9) console port connector on the system control board of the IRU.
+If you have an Altix 450 server with a dumb terminal, you can connect the terminal via a serial cable to the (DB-9) console port connector on the system control board of the IRU.